akt0001c/BusReservationSystem/README.md

  # Bus Reservation System. #

- ***This is an Bus Ticket Booking Reservation System which works between to modules Admin and User .
+ ***This is a console based Bus Ticket Booking Reservation System which works between to modules Admin and User .
 It is an console Base application where user can register himself and Login.***

 ## Modules ##
   - Admin